-Example of Livestock Death Loss and LIP Payments.
-A ranch in Fremont County was severely impacted by a long-lasting blizzard that began on February 12.
+An example - A ranch in Fergus County was severely impacted by a long-lasting blizzard that began on February 12.
 Following the blizzard the rancher immediately notified the local Farm Service Agency office that he had suffered death losses in his cow-calf herd.
 Prior to the storm the rancher had the following livestock inventory: